vikingeducation/assignment_sql_taste/README.md

   WHERE year_rank <= 3
   AND year BETWEEN 1960 AND 1969;
 ```
-All rows where either Elvis Presley, The Rolling Stones, or Van Halen were the artist - question here?
+All rows where either Elvis Presley, The Rolling Stones, or Van Halen were the artist
 ```
 SELECT *
    FROM tutorial.billboard_top_100_year_end